aniketcomps/BERT-Topic-Modeling/README.md

 * pmaw (Pushshift Multithread API Wrapper)
 * sklearn
-* joblib==1.1.0 (needed because of conflicts with BERTopic)
+* joblib==1.1.0 (needed because of conflicts with BERTopic) pip install --upgrage joblib==1.1.0

 # Data Source

 ### For Topic Modelling
-	Scraped ~500k comments & posts from the subreddit r/Wallstreetbets
+* Scraped ~500k comments & posts from the subreddit r/Wallstreetbets
-	Date range: Sept 1, 2022 to Sept 30, 2022
+* Date range: Sept 1, 2022 to Sept 30, 2022
 ### For Sentiment Analysis
-	Scrape data to get top stock tickers from Sept 1, 2022 to Sept 30, 2022 Scrape data for only those top tickers to perform sentiment analysis
+* Scrape data to get top stock tickers from Sept 1, 2022 to Sept 30, 2022
+* Scrape data for only those top tickers to perform sentiment analysis
 ### Stock Simulator - Retrospect
-	Scraped Yahoo finance for actual monthly closing prices
+* Scraped Yahoo finance for actual monthly closing prices

 # Approach

 ![image](images/roadmap.png)

 ### For Topic Modelling
-	Remove comments with less than 10 words to ensure only opinions are well-explained Only keep content with more than 5 upvotes to weed out irrelevant content Remove outlier topics (taken care by BERT)
+* Remove comments with less than 10 words to ensure only opinions are well-explained
+* Only keep content with more than 5 upvotes to weed out irrelevant content
+* Remove outlier topics (taken care by BERT)
 ### For Sentiment Analysis
-	Modify VADER's sentiment score on lexicons we got from topic modelling +2 for positive sentiment & -10 for negative sentiment
+* Modify VADER's sentiment score on lexicons we got from topic modelling
+* +2 for positive sentiment & -10 for negative sentiment
 ### Stock Simulator - Retrospect
-	Perform sentiment analysis on top 10 tickers in windows of 90, 60 and 30 days, and Get actual data from yahoo finance for the same top 10 tickers to compare our recommendations
+* Perform sentiment analysis on top 10 tickers in windows of 90, 60 and 30 days, and
+* Get actual data from yahoo finance for the same top 10 tickers to compare our recommendations

 # Novel insight